johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 ### ES modules

-This is most definitely **not** a comprehensive review of the history and details of JavaScript modules!
+This definitely **not** intended as a comprehensive review of the history and details of JavaScript modules!
 In fact, I plan to omit many details, but I promise that won't matter for our purposes.
 If you want to go learn the details, by all means do so -- there are plenty of great resources (I recommend [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)).
 The main purpose here is to get a few concepts straight, and then untangle some of the syntax you start running into right from your very first encounter with NestJS.

 The basic components of ES modules you need to understand are: